 One of the covers for the first issue of The Calling: Cthulhu Chronicles (July 2010) shows the sister of the protagonist in a straitjacket.
 In the story, she had committed herself to a mental hospital, fearing her hallucinations will cause her to hurt herself or others.
 There were no other SJ pics inthe rest of the 4-issue miniseries.

 The front cover of issue #4 of Divas (January 1992) shows a woman in a straitjacket in the upper left corner.
 I haven't found a copy of it yet. (thanks to Creeper1574).

-At least one page of The Omen #3 (July 1998) shows a blonde in a straitjacket.
-You can see a scan at Sleepy Comics (thanks to Kevin at Straitjacketed.com).
+Three pages of The Omen #4 (August 1998) shows a blonde in a straitjacket. (thanks to Kevin at Straitjacketed.com)

 Comics House Publications